-(please tick where appropriate)
+(p) lease tick where appropriate)

-Image data and personal data instruction:

-- □ I understand that in order to comply with good educational practice and statutory requirements, the school will hold personal data on my child(ren) and my family, but will share this only on a 'need to know' basis and in accordance with the school data policy, available on the school website. - □ I agree that images of my child(ren) may be made to document their education and that this will be done within the school policy regarding use of camera and image, available on the school website. - □ I agree that appropriate images of my child(ren) may be used to promote and grow The London Acorn School, now and in the future, according to the school policy regarding use of camera and image.
-I reserve the right to withdraw my agreement at any reasonable time.
+Image data and personal data instruction: I understand that in order to comply with good education practice and statutory requirements, the school will hold personal data on my child(ren) and my family, but will share this only of the first the school data possible available on the school website.
+I agree that images of my child(ren) may be made to docume their education and that this will be done within the school possible.
+I agree that appropriate images of my child(ren) may be used website.
+I agree that appropriate images of my child(ren) may be used promote and grow The London Acorn School, now and in future, according to the school policy regarding use of camera image.
+I reserve the right to withdraw my agreement at reasonable time. onal on a licy, ent clicy cool d to the and

+Signatories

+For Family

+Name: Date:

+For Family

+,

+Name: Date:

+For School

+Name: Date:

 Position:

-Many thanks for joining our learning community; every family brings a special contribution.
+Many thank es for joining our learning community; every family brings a cribution.